Indian Meal Moths in Albuquerque NM

 Indian Meal Moth Prevention

 To prevent an Indian meal moth infestation, inspect foods for possible activity, looking for webbing and small holes in packaging before purchasing.
 If an infestation is suspected, remove moths, larvae, and cocoons using a vacuum cleaner.
-Dispose of vacuum bag by placing in sealed bag inside trash bin.
+Dispose of vacuum bag by placing in a sealed bag inside the trash bin.
 After removing moths, store dry foods in airtight, hard plastic containers.
 Clean your pantry, dining, and food prep areas quite regularly, and do not allow crumbs to accumulate.